 Rankings and recognitions

-- Canadian Legal Lexpert Directory, 2012: recommended in Employment Law
+- Canadian Legal Lexpert Directory, 2014: recommended in Labour Relations; Occupational Health & Safety

 - International Law Office (ILO) Client Choice Awards 2012, Employment and Labour, Canada